A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Conclusions, and Comparison of LPRS Techniques

 \section{Conclusions, and Comparison of LPRS Techniques}

-In this article, together with the first article of this pair, we present two methods for establishing a reference for relative photometry between the visible and NIR (and specifically between photometry at 589/590~nm and 819/820~nm wavelengths) of unprecedented precision using mountaintop-located laser sources to excite neutral atoms of sodium in the mesospheric sodium layer.
-The method that is described in first article of this pair would utilize a single laser tuned to the 342.78~nm excitation wavelength of neutral atomic sodium, and would require this laser to have very high ($\ge$500~W) optical output power; whereas the method that is described in this article would utilize two lasers, respectively tuned to 3.9~GHz below and above the neutral sodium resonances at 589.16~nm and 819.71~nm wavelengths, and would permit much lower laser optical output power (within a 10~--~30~W output power range that is available with some present off-the-shelf dye laser systems).
-The method that is described in this article would, however, require new polarization filters to be installed into the telescope camera in order to sufficiently remove laser atmospheric Rayleigh backscatter from the resulting telescope images.
+In this paper, together with \citetalias{Alb20a}, we present two methods for establishing a reference for relative photometry between the visible and NIR (and specifically between photometry at 589/590~nm and 819/820~nm wavelengths) of unprecedented precision using mountaintop-located laser sources to excite neutral atoms of sodium in the mesospheric sodium layer.
+The method that is described in \citetalias{Alb20a} would utilise a single laser tuned to the 342.78~nm excitation wavelength of neutral atomic sodium, and would require this laser to have very high ($\ge$500~W) optical output power; whereas the method that is described in this paper would utilise two lasers, respectively tuned to 3.9~GHz below and above the neutral sodium resonances at 589.16~nm and 819.71~nm wavelengths, and would permit much lower laser optical output power (within a 10~--~30~W output power range that is available with some present off-the-shelf dye laser systems).
+The method that is described in this paper would, however, require new polarization filters to be installed into the telescope camera in order to sufficiently remove laser atmospheric Rayleigh backscatter from the resulting telescope images.